Enriques surfaces with normal K3-like coverings: Zariski singularities

 where the ideal on the right is the \emph{Tjurina ideal} in $R$.
-The ring $A$ is reduced or integral if and only if the power series $g\in R$ is squarefree or irreducible, respectively.
+We observe that the ring $A$ is reduced or integral if and only if the power series $g\in R$ is squarefree or irreducible, respectively.
 This holds because $R=k[[x_1,\ldots,x_n,z]]$ is factorial.
-The ring $A$ is regular if and only if one of the partial derivatives of $g(x_1,\ldots,x_n,z)$ is a unit.
+The ring $A$ is regular if and only if one of the partial derivatives of $g(x_1,\ldots,x_n,z)$ is a unit, and then it is even geometrically regular.
 We say that the $R$ is a \emph{geometrically isolated hypersurface singularity} if $\dim(A/J)=0$, such that $\Spec(A)$ is geometrically regular outside the closed point.

 Now suppose that the ground field $k$ has positive characteristic $p>0$.
 Choose some algebraically closed extension field $\Omega$, and let $k'=k^{1/p}$ be the intermediate extension comprising all elements $\omega\in \Omega$ with $\omega^p\in k$.
 Then $k\subset k'$ is a purely inseparable extension of height one, and the vector space dimension